latitudegames/Scripting/README.md

 ### Memory
 You have access to (but can't modify) the `memory` object which is the current user defined memory.
 You can modify the memory the game uses by settings the `state.memory.context` value.
 This will replace the user defined memory.
+You can also set `state.memory.frontMemory` which will include whatever is there in front of even the last action when it's fed into the model, but still not display it to the user.

 ### Quests
 You can modify the quests property to change the quests of the adventure mid game.